-Navy scientists have developed a better solution for communicating between diver and surface.
-The system includes a surface buoy with a wireless connection to a terrestrial or ship-based network.
+The Navy’s new system includes a surface buoy with a wireless connection to a terrestrial or ship-based network.
 The buoy supports an ethernet cable extending to the diver.
 At the end of the cable is a tablet in a waterproof case that allows full functionality of the screen via finger touch or stylus at any depth.

-- Enables high speed, content rich communications between diver and surface support team
+- Enables high-speed and content-rich communications between diver and surface support team

 - Surface buoy makes little to no noise or splash, is hard to see, provides insignificant drag to the diver, and is retrofitted to provide continual connectivity with the communications systems

-- Businesses can acquire the technology by licensing US patent application 20180154993
+- Businesses can commercialize the technology by licensing U.S. Patent 10,414,476 from the Navy

 - License fees are negotiable